Renkioi Hospital

 Renkioi Hospital was a pioneering prefabricated building made of wood, designed by Isambard Kingdom Brunel as a British Army military hospital for use during the Crimean War.
+It was named after Turkish village of Renkioi (Erenköy).

 Background

 During 1854 Britain entered into the Crimean War, and the old Turkish Selimiye Barracks in Scutari became the British Army Hospital.
 Injured men contracted illnesses—including cholera, dysentery, typhoid and malaria—due to poor conditions there.
 After Florence Nightingale sent a plea to The Times for the government to produce a solution, the British government were alarmed by the revelation of the appalling state and statistics of military hospitals in the first phase of the war.

 Design

 In February 1855, Isambard Kingdom Brunel was invited by the Permanent Under Secretary at the War Office, Sir Benjamin Hawes (husband of his sister Sophia), to design a pre-fabricated hospital for use in the Crimea, that could be built in Britain and shipped out for speedy erection at a still-to-be-chosen site.

 Brunel initially designed a unit ward to house 50 patients, 90 ft long by 40 ft wide, divided into two hospital wards.
 The design incorporated the necessities of hygiene: access to sanitation, ventilation, drainage, and even rudimentary temperature controls.
 These were then integrated within a 1,000-patient hospital layout, using 60 of the unit wards.
 The design took Brunel six days in total to complete.